 Solutions for Adjacent Markets.
-We believe that the adjacent markets of ITS, security/surveillance and environmental management are converging, and that this convergence will accelerate as CED systems become more cost-effective now that a single CED unit can be used for multiple purposes.
-Because the CED technologies involved are closely related, our CED technology can be adapted to or is already capable of addressing these adjacent markets.
+We believe that the adjacent markets of ITS, security/surveillance and parking management are converging, and that this convergence will accelerate as above-ground detection systems become more cost-effective now that a single sensor can be used for multiple purposes.
+Because the technologies involved are closely related, our sensor technology can be adapted to or is already capable of addressing these adjacent markets.